 Carolyn decided her ghostly nemesis was a woman named Bathsheba who was born in Rhode Island in 1812.
-In the 2013 movie The Conjuring, based on the Perron’s haunting, Bathsheba is said to have practiced witchcraft, sacrificing her baby to the Devil before hanging herself from a tree in the backyard.
+In the 2013 movie The Conjuring, based on the Perron family’s haunting, Bathsheba is said to have practiced witchcraft, sacrificing her baby to the Devil before hanging herself from a tree in the backyard.
 In the movie, Bathsheba tries to possess the living and force them to repeat her grisly crime.

 Bathsheba Thayer was a real woman.
 Records indicate she married a man named Judson Sherman and had four children, three of whom died in childhood.
 But at least one historian says she gets a bad rap in The Conjuring.
 J’aime Rubio writes about the real Bathsheba Sherman in a well-researched blog.
 Rubio says the Perron house may in fact be haunted, but that Bathsheba was no witch.
 Childhood deaths were not uncommon in the 19th century and Rubio finds no evidence that any of the children she lost were murdered.

-All three children are buried nearby in the Harrisburg, Rhode Island cemetery.
+All three children are buried nearby in a Harrisburg, Rhode Island cemetery.
 Bathsheba and her husband are buried there too, something Rubio says this pious 19th-century town would never have allowed if they believed she was practicing dark arts.

-But the story of this haunted house is based on the memories of another real person, Carolyn’s eldest daughter Andrea Perron.
-Andrea wrote about her family’s years living with spirits in the three-volume series House of Darkness House of Light.
+But the story of this haunted house is based on the memories of another real person, Carolyn’s eldest daughter, Andrea Perron.
+Andrea wrote about her family’s years living with spirits in the three-volume series, House of Darkness House of Light.

 In the family’s accounting of their years in the house, Bathsheba resorted to more than threats.
 She got physical, starting with pinches and slaps and working up from there.
 Carolyn was the ghost’s chief target, and the family says she was ultimately threatened with images of fire and even stabbed with a knitting needle.